 Are you interested in learning more about life after graduation?
 Would you like advice and guidance about how to begin your career in public health?

-The 2018 Melbourne School of Population and Global Health Mentoring Program (MSPGH) will involve a group of former students of the MSPGH who are paired in a mentoring relationship with current students in the final year of a Master of Public Health.
+The 2019 Melbourne School of Population and Global Health Mentoring Program (MSPGH) involves a group of former students of the MSPGH who are paired in a mentoring relationship with current students in the final year of a Master of Public Health.

 What might I expect to gain from joining the mentoring program?